rfccambridge/robocup-software/README.md

 # Setup
 __Python 3__ (version 3.6 or above), and __Linux__ are required (Ubuntu 16.0.4 or above).

-For Windows/Mac users, we recommend installing a virtual machine such as VMWare.
+For Windows/Mac users, it might be rough to get things working.
+Installing a virtual machine such as VMWare is one option, but this may have a lot of lag.

 To install dependencies, run:
 ```bash